Surgery for Buried Penis and Scrotal Lymphedema

 If you notice any of these symptoms in your child or yourself, talk to your healthcare provider.

 What happens after surgery for buried penis or scrotal lymphedema?

 A course of antibiotics is usually prescribed for a week, sometimes longer.
 Adults are able to go home three or four days after surgery, but must return for a graft check and catheter removal after a week.
 Children are typically able to go home following surgery and don’t require the use of antibiotics.
-Patients are followed up as outpatients within four to six weeks, and they’ll need checkups with a healthcare provider for at least a year.
+You'll see your provider as an outpatient within four to six weeks, and you'll need checkups with a healthcare provider for at least a year.